M311HAN/M311HAN/README.md

 ## 👀 About Me

-- Currently advancing my skills in Full Stack Web Development & Software Engineering.
+- Completed my qualification in A Full Stack Web Development & Software Engineering Course.
 - Eager to contribute to open source projects and collaborate on innovative software solutions.
 - Passionate about exploring new technologies, especially in the fields of cloud services and machine learning.